What is feline hyperthyroidism?

 Signs and symptoms

 Signs develop gradually.
 Many owners attribute initial symptoms to normal aging; this is one of the challenges of this disease.
 An older cat losing weight despite eating well should always be evaluated.
+A minority of cats show the opposite: they become quiet, weak, and eat poorly (the so-called 'apathetic' form); here too, weight loss in an older cat warrants a workup.

 Early stage

-- •Mild to moderate weight loss despite good appetite
+- Mild to moderate weight loss despite good appetite

-- •Increased thirst and urination
+- Increased thirst and urination

-- •Restlessness or irritability
+- Restlessness or irritability

-- •Occasional vomiting or diarrhea
+- Occasional vomiting or diarrhea

-- •Unkempt coat, less shiny
+- Unkempt coat, less shiny

 Intermediate stage

-- •Marked weight loss, visible muscle wasting
+- Marked weight loss, visible muscle wasting

-- •Tachycardia, audible heart murmur
+- Rapid heart rate (tachycardia), audible heart murmur

-- •Hypertension: possible eye complications
+- Hypertension: possible eye complications

-- •Trembling or muscle weakness
+- Trembling or muscle weakness

 Advanced stage

-- •Severe weight loss, extreme emaciation
+- Severe weight loss, extreme emaciation

-- •Prostration, unusual quietness
+- Prostration, unusual quietness

-- •Respiratory distress: open-mouth breathing
+- Respiratory distress: open-mouth breathing, pulmonary edema

-- •Hypertensive crises: sudden blindness, partial paralysis
+- Hypertensive crises: sudden blindness, partial paralysis

 When to seek immediate help?